Aceh Mulia

-"Aceh Mulia" (Jawoë: اچيه مليا) is the official regional anthem of the Indonesian province of Aceh.
+"Aceh Mulia" (Jawoe: اچيه مليا) is the official regional anthem of the Indonesian province of Aceh.
 Written and composed by the Acehnese artist Mahrisal Rubi, "Aceh Mulia" was adopted as the anthem of Aceh through Qanun No. 2 of 2018, which was ratified by the Aceh House of Representatives and the Government of Aceh on 28 November 2018.
 At provincial and municipal-level official occasions, this song must be performed after the Indonesian national anthem.

 As a special autonomous province, Aceh has various special authorities as mandated by the results of the Helsinki Memorandum of Understanding, which is a peace agreement between the Government of Indonesia with the Free Aceh Movement, and Law No. 11 of 2006 on the Government of Aceh, namely that Aceh has the right to have a flag and an anthem adopted in the form of a Qanun.